I’ve received feedback that some folks are having problems compiling MongoDB 3.0.7 per my instructions AND it takes a long time 😉

 MongoDB 3.0.9 just became available but needs quite a few changes to source in order to compile on the Raspberry Pi.
 I worked through MongoDB build scripts for ARCH ARM Linux and managed to “translate” for Raspbian (Jessie) Linux on the R-Pi 2.
 Rather than creating patch files and writing instructions for building from source, I am providing my compiled binaries.
 PLEASE do not post links to my binaries!
 Feel free to download for personal use from this site.

-NOTE: (18 Mar 2017) I have compiled version 3.0.14 and created binaries for the R-Pi 2 & 3.
-I have confirmed that the instructions in this blog entry work with the new binaries.
+[NOTE: I have compiled version 3.0.14 and created binaries for Raspbian Jessie for the R-Pi 2 & 3.
+NEW: I have also created 3.0.14 binaries for the R-Pi 3 running Raspbian Stretch that will also work on the new R-Pi 3B+.
+I have confirmed that the instructions in this blog entry work with the new binaries.]

 As always make sure you have updated your R-Pi

 You can download a gzip file of the MongoDB core binaries v3.0.9 from here.

 You can download a gzip file of the MongoDB tools v3.0.9 from here.